VincentVanCode101/craft-deprecated/docs/java-maven-default.md

 ## Java Maven No Framework Template

 ## Overview
-This document describes the files and structure of the `java-maven-noframework` template used by the `Craft` CLI tool.
+This document describes the files and structure of the `java` template (maven with not dependencies) used by the `Craft` CLI tool.
 This template creates a lightweight Java project using Maven without any specific frameworks, enabling quick setup and easy customization.
 It also explains how to get the project up and running in a docker container

 ### **Steps to Start the Project**